bbc/tal/widgets/carousel.md

 The above diagram shows how the various bits of the carousel fit together.
 The dotted area is hidden as it lies outside the mask.

-Carousels can have be arranged horizontally or vertically, here is a vertical carousel
+Carousels can be arranged horizontally or vertically.
+Here is a vertical carousel

 ![Vertical Carousel]({{site.baseurl}}/img/widgets/carousel_example.png)